szabolcsdombi/zengl/docs/index.rst

 | Some window implementations expose a framebuffer object for drawing.
 | Detecting this framebuffer is an error-prone and non-reliable solution.
-| The recommended way is to change :py:attr:`Context.screen` to the frambuffer object.
+| The recommended way is to change :py:attr:`Context.screen` to the framebuffer object.
-| Do not change the :py:attr:`Pipeline._framebuffer`.
-It is for a different purpose.

-| Running zengl alongside another renderer is not supported.
+| Running zengl alongside other rendering libraries is not recommended.
 | However, to port existing code to zengl, some interoperability may be necessary.
 | OpenGL objects can be extracted with :py:meth:`zengl.inspect`.
 | It is possible to interact with these objects using the OpenGL API directly.

 .. py:method:: zengl.inspect(obj: Buffer | Image | Pipeline)

-Returns an object with all of the OpenGL objects.
+Returns a dictionary with all of the OpenGL objects.

 .. py:attribute:: Context.screen

 | An integer representing the default framebuffer object.
 | You may want to change this attribute when using PyQt.

-.. py:attribute:: Pipeline._framebuffer

-| An integer value of the framebuffer object used by the pipeline.
-| This attribute can be changed.

-.. py:method:: Context.reset()

-| Reset assumptions on the current global OpenGL state.
-Assume a dirty OpenGL context.

 Utils
 -----

 .. py:attribute:: Context.info

-| The GL_VENDOR, GL_RENDERER, and GL_VERSION strings as a tuple.

-.. py:attribute:: Context.limits
+- vendor
+- renderer
+- version
+- glsl
 - max_uniform_buffer_bindings
 - max_uniform_block_size
 - max_combined_uniform_blocks